Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

      - A boolean indicating (if set to true) that the Attribute's associations (if specified) should not be displayed.

        (Optional) – default is false

+   * - UnitsMode
+     - A string that indicates how to handle the case where the attribute has units assigned to it.
+Supported value include:

+       * "None" (do not display the attribute's units)
+       * "Editable" (allow the user to edit the attribute's units)
+       * "ViewOnly" (display the attribute's units but do not allow them to be edited)

+       **Note**: these values are case insensitive

+       (Optional) - default is editable

 Here in an example UI of an Associations View.